gavinlyonsrepo/Arduino_FM_radio/README.md

 Overview
 --------------------
-* Name : Fm-radio
+* Name : Arduino Fm-radio
 * Title : Fm-radio and speaker
-* Description : Fm radio module using TEA5767 fm module, LM386 module Audio AMP with KA2284 audio level indicator and Nokia 5110 LCD.
+* Description : Arduino Fm radio module using TEA5767 fm module, LM386 module Audio AMP with KA2284 audio level indicator and 0.96" SSD1306 I2C OLED LCD Display Module.
+The unit can be used as a radio or speaker. by placing removebale audio cable between output of TEA5767 and inoput of LM386 Audio AMP.
 * Author: Gavin Lyons

 Libraries